vibhoraggarwal/academic-kickstart/content/en/post/controlengineering/index.md

 Test exam 3 solution: [Click here](https://vibhoraggarwal.github.io/files/controlengineering/examsolution/soltestexam3.pdf)

+Exam Preparation_Exercises questions 8 to 10: [Click here](https://vibhoraggarwal.github.io/files/controlengineering/examsolution/ExamPreparation_Exercisessolution.pdf)

+In case you find any error with my solutions, please inform me as well on vibhorag24@gmail.com.
+That would be really helpful.
 Best of luck for the exam.
 Ciao

-P.S: I don't own any questions, that's why questions are not displayed.
+P.S: I don't own any questions(those are owned by RWTH), that's why questions are not displayed.
 I only own the answers, for which I don't find any problem with copyright.
 If somebody has problem, just mail me at vibhorag24@gmail.com.
 I will take them down.